Bachelor of Science in Electrical & Computer Engineering

 Sample Courses

-This course introduces methodologies and computer-aided design (CAD) tools for the design of complex electronic systems.
-The emphasis is on high-level description languages and their use for specifying, designing, simulating and synthesizing digital very large-scale integration (VLSI) circuits in MOS (metal-oxide-semiconductor) technologies.
+Introduces methodologies and computer-aided design (CAD) tools for the design of complex electronic systems.
+Emphasis is on high-level description languages and their use for specifying, designing, simulating and synthesizing digital very large-scale integration (VLSI) circuits in MOS (metal-oxide-semiconductor) technologies.
 Theoretical knowledge will be complemented by hands-on use of commercial CAD tools.
+Companion course to EENG 360L.

 Catalog Listing

-This course provides an introduction to digital signal processing.
-Convolution, time invariance and stability of discrete-time systems are presented.
+Provides an introduction to digital signal processing.
+Convolution, time invariance, and stability of discrete-time systems are presented.
 In addition, various signal processing techniques such as Z-transform, discrete Fourier transform (DFT) and fast Fourier transform (FFT) are studied.
 Time and frequency domain techniques for designing and applying infinite impulse response (IIR) and finite impulse response (FIR) digital filters are introduced.
+Companion course to EENG 420L.

 Catalog Listing

-This course provides students with a solid background in modern digital communication systems.
+Provides a solid background in modern digital communication systems.
 Random processing is applied in the realm of communication theory.
 Common digital modulation and demodulation techniques are presented.
 Other topics include bandpass transmission of binary data, coherent/noncoherent communications, intersymbol interference and equalization.
+Companion course to EENG 440L.

 Catalog Listing

-This course provides the theoretical and practical knowledge required for analyzing and designing complex computing systems.
+Provides the theoretical and practical knowledge required for analyzing and designing complex computing systems.
 Topics include computer performance, MIPs assembly language, integer and floating point arithmetic, designing a processor, pipelining and memory hierarchies.
 Assembly programming and design using VHDL are offered in weekly labs.
+Companion course to EENG 460L.

 Catalog Listing